MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 That will pull down the file that should be simliar to "server.jar".

-*Note: The name of the Minecraft server jar file doesn't make a big difference, as long as you change the name of the jar file that the startup file we'll download in a second is looking for.
+*Note: The Minecraft server jar filename doesn't make a big difference, as long as you change the name of the jar file that the startup file we'll download in a second is looking for.
 They need to match or the server will fail.*

-## Build Server Framework
+## Create Initial Server Framework

-Now that we have our server jar file, we need to create a simple bash script that will run that jar and populate the server framework directory including the EULA.txt file that we'll edit.
+Now that we have our server jar file, we need to create a simple bash script that will run that jar and populate the initial server framework directory including the EULA.txt file that we'll edit.

 That script looks like the following (and is included in ![Files](/files/minecraft/minecraft-startup.sh) of this for reference).